Practical information

 Bus/light rail

 The airport is connected to the city centre by light rail and express busses.
 Check out the Skyss webpages for how to get from the Airport to Montana Hostel.
-You may buy tickets at the vending machine on the platform, or get the Skyss ticket app (same price for bus and light rail).
+You may buy tickets at the vending machine on the platform, or get the Skyss ticket app (same price for local buses and light rail).
 All tickets are valid for 90 minutes within the same zone.
+There are seperate prices for the express buss.

-To get to the Law Faculty from Montana Hostel, you may take bus no. 12 to "Festplassen" in the centre of the city and walk.
+To get to the Law Faculty from Montana Hostel, you may take bus no. 12 to "Festplassen" in the centre of the city and walk for ten minutes.
 Google Maps: Johan Blytts vei 30, Bergen to Magnus Lagabøtes Plass 1, Bergen (link).

 All participants will receive a travel pass (Bergen zone) for local busses and the light rail.
-This is valid for the duration of the Summer School.
+This pass is valid for the duration of the summer school.
 Please indicate in the application form if you wish to receive a travel pass.

 Costs and currency

-It may be useful to know that the cost of living in Norway is among the highest in the world, for everything from public transport to groceries.
+It may be useful to know that the cost of living in Norway is among the highest in the world, for everything from public transport and groceries to restaurants and hotels.

 The currency of Norway is Norwegian Kroner (NOK).
 Check updated exchange rates.